 Hemp flower is different than many other CBD products since it is trimmed from the stalks of hemp without any additional manufacturing or purification needed, which keeps all of the naturally occurring cannabinoids in tact.

-What is the Best CBD Flower to Buy Online?
+What is the Best Hemp Bud to Buy Online?

 Compared to CBD oil, there are many more challenges facing the selling and distribution of hemp flower across the United States.
 For this reason, there’s a more narrow market for people that prefer to smoke hemp flower.
 This also means there are less suppliers to meet demand.